 Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; gums and other heartwood deposits occasionally present; growth rings indistinct; rays medium, normal spacing; parenchyma aliform (winged and lozenge), confluent, and banded (sometimes in diagonal wavy bands).

 Rot Resistance: Rated as moderately durable regarding decay resistance, and moderately resistant to termite attack.

 Workability: Generally the wood is easy to work, though Movingui can have up to 1.3% silica content by weight, which may result in blunting effects ranging from moderate to severe.
 Quartersawn surfaces may be inclined to tearout during planing, and charring of the wood may occur during drilling.
 Movingui glues, stains, and finishes well.
 Responds moderately well to steam bending.

 Odor: Movingui has a mild odor when being worked.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Movingui has been reported to cause skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: Cost is likely to be in the mid to upper range for an imported hardwood.
+Pricing/Availability: Usually available as veneer, solid lumber is also occasionally available.
+Cost is in the mid to upper range for an imported hardwood.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.